mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/apply.md

   <h2>[Read the Solicitation]({{ site.data.solicitations['PHASE_II'].url }})</h2>
 </div>

-## The basics
+## Eligibility and the basics

-- Only Phase I awardees may apply for Phase II funding.
+- Only recent NSF SBIR and STTR Phase I awardees may apply for Phase II funding.
 - The purpose of Phase II is to provide funding to continue the R&D you began in Phase I.
-- Phase II awards are funded up to $750,000 for up to 24 months.
-- As was the case with your Phase I application, you'll need to submit your Phase II SBIR or STTR proposal through FastLane.
+- You are only permitted to submit only one Phase II proposal per Phase I award.
-- If you're an STTR Phase I awardee, you can now submit a SBIR Phase II proposal.
-[More information on switching from STTR to SBIR](http://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf14103).
 - If your Phase II application is declined, you won't be able to resubmit it.

+## Award amount

+- As of summer 2020, Phase II awards are funded up to $1 million for up to 24 months.
+- This amount includes up to $50,000 to be used by the Phase II awardee for commercial assistance under the SBIR Technical and Business Assistance (TABA) legislation.
+[See section A.5, line G.6 of the solicitation]({{ site.data.solicitations['PHASE_II'].url }}) for details.

-## Submission dates
+## Submission info

-Phase II proposals have fixed submission dates roughly eight, 14, or 20 months after the effective date of your Phase I award — please check your Phase I award letter to confirm the exact date.
+- A company may submit a Phase II proposal anytime between six (6) months and two years (24 months) after the start date of the relevant Phase I award.
+The start date can be found on your Phase I award letter.

-If your award letter **doesn't** include an exact Phase II submission date, contact the NSF Division of Grants and Agreements representative who is named in your award letter; they'll be able to provide you with the proper date.
-Please note that the Phase II submission window opens 30 days before the proposal due date.
+- There are quarterly deadlines for submission of a Phase II proposal.
+The next submission date is {{ site.next_deadline }}.

+Subsequent submission window closing dates are as follows:
+{{ site.solicitation_window_2 }}
+{{ site.solicitation_window_3 }}
+{{ site.solicitation_window_4 }}

+- You’ll need to submit your Phase II SBIR or STTR proposal through FastLane.
+- If you’re an STTR Phase I awardee, you can now submit a SBIR Phase II proposal.
+More information on switching from STTR to SBIR.

 ## Administrative and financial capability reviews